 Your right to bring a cause of action against someone in Arizona after an injury often depends on whether you or your attorney can prove negligence.
 Negligence is the center of most civil claims.
 It is someone’s failure to meet the duties of care expected for a situation, such as a physician meeting the appropriate standards of patient care.
 Failing to live up to these expectations, resulting in an accident or injury, is negligence.
 You will need four main elements to bring a case based on negligence in Arizona.

 You may not need all four elements, however, if you are not using the negligence doctrine to hold someone accountable.
 In a case involving strict liability, you will not need to prove a defendant’s negligence.
 A dog bite claim, for example, only asks that you show the defendant was the pet’s owner or controller and that your injuries arose from the dog attack.
 You will not need to prove negligence to receive compensation in this case.
-Our lawyers at David Shapiro Law, PLLC can help you understand the burden of proof in your claim.
+Our personal injury attorneys at Shapiro Law Team can help you understand the burden of proof in your claim.

 The value of a personal injury claim in Arizona depends on several key factors.
 The first is the severity of the victim’s injuries.
 In general, if you or a loved one has serious to catastrophic personal injuries, you will receive greater compensation for your damages than for minor injuries.
 Other factors involved in the calculation of damages include age, income, the circumstances of the case, and the actions of the defendant.
 If you are curious about how much your Scottsdale personal injury case could be worth, request a free case evaluation.